MFTabriz/slabcc/docs/manual.rst

-**Note**: Gitea does not support math equations in reStructuredText format.
+**Note**: Gitea does not fully support math equations and citations in reStructuredText format.
 You can see the rendered html page `here <https://meisam.codeberg.page/slabcc>`_.

 .. rubric:: SLABCC 0.8.4